 CUMONT, Franz Valéry Marie.
 Aalst 3.1.1868 — Brussels 20.8.1947.
 Belgian Scholar of Ancient Religions, History and Archaeology.
-Studies at Ghent, Bonn, Berlin, Vienna and Paris.
-Ph.D.
-1887 Ghent.
-From 1892 taught, from 1906 as Professor at Ghent, but in 1911 the catholic Minister of Education refused to appoint him to the chair of history of religions.
+Son of a textile factory owner.
+Studies at Ghent, Ph.D.
+1887.
+Then further studies at Bonn, Berlin, Vienna and Paris.
+From 1892 taught, from 1906 as Professor at Ghent, but in 1911 the catholic Minister of Education refused to appoint him to the chair of history of religions (Wikipedia says Roman history).
 As wealthy man he continued his studies as private scholar, living in Paris and Rome.
 In 1900-38 made several field trips to Anatolia and the Near East, discovered Dura-Europos.
-Beside classical languages knew only Syriac, not Iranian, but specialised in the Mithras religion, which he derived from Iranian origins.
+Beside classical languages he knew only Syriac, not Iranian, but specialised in the Roman Mithras religion, which he derived from its Iranian origins.
 His Manichaean studies became soon antiquated through the new text finds.

-– other works on religions, on Ponto-Armenian archaeology and Dura-Europos.
+– Other works on religions, on Ponto-Armenian archaeology and on Dura-Europos.

 – Bibliotheca Cumontiana.
 Scripta Maiora et Scripta Minora.
 1-6.
 2010-17.

 – C. Bonnet (ed.), La correspondance scientifique de Franz Cumont conservée à l’Academia Belgica de Rome.
 Bruxelles 1991.